-Because of the extremely high volume of people traffic encountered in the public transportation industry, many subway stations and bus terminals (among others) implement turnstile access control systems.
-Turnstiles provide a fully automated means of checking patrons’ tickets while simultaneously locking out unauthorized entrants out.
-This functionality is perfect for public transportation as it would be incredibly difficult and time-consuming to check each patrons’ ticket by hand.
-Waist high tripod turnstiles provide dependable functionality at an affordable price.
+Because of the extremely high volume of people traffic encountered in the public transportation industry, many subway stations and bus terminals (among others) implement security turnstile access control systems.
+Security turnstiles provide a fully automated means of checking patrons’ tickets while simultaneously locking out unauthorized entrants out.
+This turnstile lock functionality is perfect for public transportation as it would be incredibly difficult and time-consuming to check each patrons’ ticket by hand.
+Waist high turnstiles or 3 arm tripod turnstiles provide dependable functionality at an affordable price.
 They are used in many public transportation terminals.
 In fact, you have probably passed through one if you ever used the New York City subway system or Boston’s T. For even higher-risk stations, full height turnstiles are used.
 Working like revolving doors, they span from floor to ceiling and are impossible to breach when locked.
 Finally, optical turnstiles are used for stations that experience extremely high traffic or those that would like to keep a sleek, modern look.
-These turnstiles use optical lasers to detect passage withing swinging, retracting, or drop arm barriers.
+These turnstiles use optical lasers to detect passage with swinging, retracting, or drop arm barriers.
 They work extremely fast and fit right in with modern architecture.
-No matter which type you choose, any of these three subway turnstiles will save your station money by eliminating extra workers and keeping people traffic controlled and safe.
+No matter which type you choose, any of these three subway turnstiles will save your station money by eliminating the need for extra workers and keeping people traffic controlled and safe.